January in Budapest

 Szimpla is located in the wonderfully multifaceted Kazinczy Street in the heart of the historic Jewish Quarter of Budapest.

-You can really spend hours to explore the neighbourhood with its assorted cafes, pubs, synagogues, museums, shops and the colourful painings adorning the firewalls of buildings at almost every corner.
+You can really spend hours to wander around the neighbourhood discovering its assorted cafes, pubs, synagogues, museums, shops and the colourful painings adorning the firewalls of buildings at almost every corner.

 street art budapest 400